 Posted on Leave a comment

 Vanities must be strong enough to support the weight of a heavy countertop.
 Poor materials will lead to sagging and drooping in the center of your vanity where the countertop and basin are the heaviest.
 Over time, sagging will worsen.
 In most cases it won’t collapse completely but it will lead to cracks.
 The seal between your vanity and it’s top will likely break as well.

-if you need professionals to handle with your vanities, find orton.
+If you need professionals to handle with your vanities, find orton

+Posted on Leave a comment